PaytmLabs/nerve/README.md

 iptables -t nat -I PREROUTING -i tun0 -j DNAT --to 127.0.0.1
 ```

-After, interface will launches SSH VPN tunnel by itself
+After, interface will launches SSH VPN tunnel by itself (on destination host specified with SSH username and password) and it will starts assessment operations

 # Features
 NERVE offers the following features: